French Country Interior Decorating:

 You also need pure white or antique-white bed linen.
 And, of course, a good French Country Color Scheme for the walls.

-If you can get your hands on vintage French country bedding with embroidered initials, that's a bonus.
+If you can get your hands on vintage French country fabric or bedding with embroidered initials, that's a bonus.

 If it's not vintage, here are some ways to get the look (if you're not into needlework, maybe you know someone who is):